Linda Naeff

 Linda Naeff (February 22, 1926 - February 20, 2014), was a Swiss painter and sculptor.
-Close the Art Brut movement, she started painting in her sixties.
+Close to the Art Brut movement, she started painting in her sixties.
 She has been influenced by Jean Dubuffet.

 Biography

 Born in France from Swiss parents, her family (including her three sisters) move back to their native Jura at the onset of the war.
 Her father is an alcoholic, her mother suicidal, and the teenager is sexually abused.
-She later marries and moves to Geneva, where to become a hairdresser.
+She later marries and moves to Geneva, where she becomes a hairdresser.